VismayCD/Multi-Switch-Flow-Table-Analyzer/README.md

 # Computer Networks - Orange Problem
-# SDN Multi-Switch Flow Table Analyzer (Mininet + POX)
+## SDN Multi-Switch Flow Table Analyzer

 ---

 ## Problem Statement

-In Software Defined Networking (SDN), switches use flow tables to decide how packets are forwarded.
-However, there is no direct mechanism to analyze how effectively these flow rules are used.
+In Software Defined Networking (SDN), switches maintain flow tables to control packet forwarding.
+However, there is no direct mechanism to monitor how effectively these flow rules are utilized.

-This project implements an SDN-based **Multi-Switch Flow Table Analyzer** that:
+This project aims to design and implement a system that analyzes flow tables across multiple switches and provides insights into rule usage.

+---

+## Expectations

-* Retrieves flow entries from switches
+* Retrieve flow entries from multiple switches using OpenFlow
-* Displays rule usage
+* Display flow rule details including match fields and statistics
-* Identifies active vs unused rules
+* Identify active and unused flow rules based on packet counts
-* Dynamically monitors flow behavior
+* Dynamically update and monitor flow table usage in real time

 ---

 ## Objective